 Bay Laurel Garden Center specializes in California native plants and drought tolerant plants suitable for our area, the northern part of San Luis Obispo County.
 Browse through our extensive stock of quality plants.
 We are happy to help you select the ideal varieties for your garden.

 Our nursery carries a great selection of pottery, statuary and gifts as well as everything you need for a beautiful landscape.
-Our friendly and knowledgeable staff look foward to meeting you!
+Our friendly and knowledgeable staff look forward to meeting you!

 During the months of January, February and March, we stock hundreds of varieties of bareroot fruit and nut trees, berry plants, roses and shade trees.
 Visit our Fruit Trees Online website to find out more.